 How much time does a school Governor have to give?

 Most Governing Bodies have a number of Committees.
 This is the case here at Weatherhead.
 Governing Body obligations may have been delegated to Committees as appropriate.
-These Committees are usually made up of at least 3–5 members to look at specific areas of work, e.g. Finance, Premises, Curriculum.
-The committees make decisions on behalf of the Governing Body, or recommendations depending on its Terms of Reference.
+These Committees are usually made up of perhaps 3–5 members to look at specific areas of work, e.g. Finance & Resources, Curriculum or Staffing.
+The Committees make decisions on behalf of the Governing Body, or recommendations depending on its Terms of Reference.
 Most of the statutory termly meetings are held during the evening, but committees may meet in the day or evening.

-What does a Governing Body do?
+So, in a nutshell, what does a Governing Body do?

-- promote high standards of educational attainment;
+- promote and maintain high standards of educational attainment;

-- agree the School Improvement Plan;
+- agree the School Development Plan;

 - set an annual budget detailing planned spending;